kyverno/policy-reporter-docs/content/en/guide/04-helm-chart-core.md

 ### Priority Mapping

-Define a custom mapping for fail results based on the related __policy__, you can also overwrite the default priority for fail results without a severity.
+Define a custom mapping for fail results based on the related __policy__.
+You can also overwrite the default priority for fail results without a severity.
 See [priority mapping](/core/08-priority-mapping) for details.

 ```yaml
 policyPriorities: